aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/paginatedsaveoptions/_index.md

 ```

-Sets the number of pages to save.
+Gets the number of pages to save.
 Default is System.Int32.MaxValue which means all pages will be rendered..

 ```
 //Open an Excel file